jquero/music-download-manager/README.md

 music-download-manager
 ======================

-Symfon2 bundle to download music from youtube.com, goear.es and myfreemp3.eu
+Symfony2 bundle to download music from youtube.com, goear.es and myfreemp3.eu

-I do not take responsibility of your use of this code and music you download.
-Just offer a program for downloading music servers, which allow the download manually.
+I do not take responsibility of your usage of this code and the music you download.
+Just offer a program for downloading from music servers, which allow manual download.

-DESCRIPTION
+Description
 ===========

 This is a Symfony2 Bundle to download music from two servers: goear.com, myfreemp3.eu and youtube.